dialog-semiconductor/py_ble_manager/docs/architecture.md

 This library provides a python implementation for several layers of the SDK10 BLE Framework (e.g. the BLE Service Framework, Dialog BLE API Library, BLE Manager, and BLE Adapter).
 The python [threading](https://docs.python.org/3/library/threading.html) library is used to achieve concurrency between tasks as well as provide communication primitives such as the `Lock` and `Event` objects.
 The python [queue](https://docs.python.org/3/library/queue.html) library provides thread safe queues.

-The architecture implemented in python is depecited below:
+The architecture implemented in python is depicted below:

 ![PythonGtl](../assets/PythonGtl.png)